fleetdm/fleet/docs/Using-Fleet/Adding-hosts.md

 ### Fleet Desktop

 > Fleet Desktop requires a Fleet version of 4.12.0 and above.
 To check your Fleet version, select
-> the avatar in the right-side of the top bar and select **My account**.
+> the avatar on the right side of the top bar and select **My account**.
 Your Fleet version is
 > displayed below the **Get API token** button.

 How to install Fleet Desktop on your hosts: